NLeSC/nuxt-apollo-hasura/README.md

 ```
 $ docker images
 ```

 change `emo-spectre_postgres_1` in the docker exec command with the container name that runs postgres

 ### Build the application and launch server

 ```
 $ yarn build
 $ yarn serve
 ```

 ### First time setup

 The following also needs to be done the first time you run the application

-Go to the hasura console at http://localhost:4000/console/ In the `Data` tab make sure that the query testaggau is tracked.
+Go to the hasura console at http://localhost:4000/console/ In the `Data` tab make sure that the query aggregate_features is tracked.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).